-Policy document at Chalmers University of Technology AB
+Policy document at Chalmers tekniska högskola AB

 Chalmers University of Technology AB ("Chalmers") has been a private higher education institution since 1994 and is owned by the Chalmers University of Technology Foundation.
 Research and education activities at Chalmers are regulated through a long-term agreement with the Swedish government, which is followed up by annual agreements.